WCSCourses/prs_2023/modules/Day1a.docx.md

  Another common task is to search for specific words or characters in a file (e.g. does this file contain our gene of interest?).
-This can be performed using the \"grep\" command as follows:
+This can be performed using the "grep" command as follows:

        grep <string> file